- Q: Do water or sewer lines really break?

 - Q: Is soil movement due to ground shifting covered?

-A: Yes, ground shifting is one of the major causes for water and sewer line breaks.
+A: Yes, ground shifting is one of the major causes of water and sewer line breaks.
 If the line is broken and leaking, the repair is covered under the warranty.

 - Q: Is tree root damage covered?

-A: Yes, invasive tree roots are another major cause for water and sewer line failures.
+A: Yes, invasive tree roots are another major cause of water and sewer line failures.
 If the line is broken, leaking or clogged, the repair is covered under the warranty.

 - Q: When does my warranty start?

-A: Coverage begins 30 days after enrollment unless otherwise noted through a promotional letter.
+A: The contract begins when your enrollment is processed.
+Coverage begins 30 days after your enrollment is processed unless otherwise noted through a promotional letter.

 - Q: What do I do if I need a repair?

-A: Simply call our 24-hour hotline number at 1-866-922-9006 to speak with one of our claim representatives.
+A: Simply call our 24-hour hotline at 1-866-922-9006 to speak with one of our claims representatives.
 There are no forms or paperwork for you to complete.
-Once you report a claim, our contractor must call you within an hour to schedule an onsite visit, which typically occurs within 24 hours but on a rare occasion could take as much as 48 hours – including holidays and weekends.
+Once you report a claim, our contractor must call you within one hour to schedule an onsite visit, which typically occurs within 24 hours (including holidays and weekends), but on rare occasions could take as long as 48 hours.

-The vast majority of repairs are completed within 1-2 days of receiving the claim.
+The vast majority of repairs are completed within one to two days of receiving the claim.
 Claims taking longer than a day are those which usually require utility line marking to prevent accidental damage to other lines on the property.
-At the completion of your repair, you will be sent a satisfaction survey.
+Upon completion of your repair, you will be sent a satisfaction survey.
 Results of these surveys are used to continually improve our service levels and processes.
 SLWA has consistently enjoyed a 96% customer satisfaction rating (excellent and good categories).

 - Q: How will I be billed?

 A: The choice is yours.
-We can invoice you monthly, charge your card or deduct the monthly amount automatically from your checking account.
+We can invoice you, charge your card or deduct the payment amount automatically from your checking account.
 You can make payments monthly or annually.

 - Q: Is this a long-term commitment?

 A: No. The contract is monthly and you may cancel your warranty at any time.
-If you have prepaid your contract and decide to cancel before the end of the term, you will be refunded the unused portion of your premium.
+If you have prepaid your contract and decide to cancel before the end of the term, you will be refunded the unused portion of your premium less any costs paid towards a claim filed on your account.

 - Q: What codes will you adhere to?
 The current code?
 The original code at the time of installation?